 Education / Training

-– Experience in program implementation in the philanthropic or nonprofit sector, with excellent project planning and management skills, ensuring deliverables are well-executed, on time, and on budget.
+– Experience in program implementation in the philanthropic or nonprofit sector.

 – Strong written and verbal communication skills to effectively interact with diverse internal and external stakeholders.